PyO3/pyo3/guide/src/free-threading.md

 objects or call into the CPython C API.
 To interact with the Python runtime, the thread must register itself by attaching to the interpreter runtime.
 If you are not yet attached to the Python runtime, you can register the thread using the [`Python::with_gil`] function.
-Threads created via the Python `threading` module do not not need to do this, but all other OS threads that interact with the Python runtime must explicitly attach using `with_gil` and obtain a `'py` liftime.
+Threads created via the Python [`threading`] module do not not need to do this, but all other OS threads that interact with the Python runtime must explicitly attach using `with_gil` and obtain a `'py` liftime.

-In the GIL-enabled build, PyO3 uses the `Python<'py>` type and the `'py` lifetime to signify that the global interpreter lock is held.
-In the freethreaded build, holding a `'py` lifetime means the thread is currently attached to the Python interpreter but other threads might be simultaneously interacting with the Python runtime.
+In the GIL-enabled build, PyO3 uses the [`Python<'py>`] type and the `'py` lifetime to signify that the global interpreter lock is held.
+In the freethreaded build, holding a `'py` lifetime means only that the thread is currently attached to the Python interpreter -- other threads can be simultaneously interacting with the interpreter.

 Since there is no GIL in the free-threaded build, releasing the GIL for long-running tasks is no longer necessary to ensure other threads run, but you